 Truckers have the opportunity to travel without the associated costs that normally keep people at home.
 Some team drivers will choose routes that take them through some of the most scenic areas in the US, a practice that has led many truckers to truly cherish their time on the job.
 As you’re exploring the best the nation has to offer, you’re also perfecting invaluable skills that will help you in your everyday life.
 From general problem-solving to serious crisis management, team drivers have a chance to better themselves together.

-Whether you’re just getting started or you’ve been a solo driver for a while, consider the people in your personal network and whether they’d be good candidates to form an effective team with you.
+Whether you’re just getting started or you’ve been a solo driver for a while, consider the people in your personal network and whether they’d be good candidates to form a capable team with you.
 It could be a friend, a colleague, or even your wife or husband.
-The key is to choose someone with whom you can share everything from space to responsibilities.
-Each person needs to be willing to fulfill their side of the bargain to truly form a lasting and successful partnership.
-From there, you can establish a team that gets more done, helps more people, and ultimately, makes more money per year.
+You may be surprised at the amount of husband and wife team truck driving jobs available today.
+The key is to choose someone with whom you can share everything, from space to responsibilities.
+Each person needs to be willing to fulfill their side of the bargain to indeed form a lasting and successful partnership.
+From there, you can establish a team that gets more done, helps more people, and, ultimately, makes more money per year.

 What is a team truck driver?
 Read our blog post Team Trucking in 2020 and Beyond.

 Looking for a truck driving job?
 Apply Now or Search Driving Positions